trustedanalytics/atk/doc/source/dev_plug.rst

 Plug-ins are written in Scala and have a few requirements that follow this pattern:

 1. Declare an arguments case class.
-2. Declare an return value case class.
+2. Declare a return value case class.
 3. Define JSON serialization (most of which is provided through library calls).
 4. Write the execution logic.